-(d) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment or Intangible Assets or

-(e) There are no proceedings initiated or are pending against the Company for holding any benami property

-(b) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of rupees five crores, in aggregate, from banks on the basis of security of current assets.
+- (d) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment or Intangible Assets or both during the year. - (e) There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - ii. (a) The inventory has been physically verified by the management during the year.
+In our opinion, the frequency of verification by the management is reasonable and the coverage and procedure for such verification is appropriate.
+Discrepancies of 10% or more in aggregate for each class of inventory were not noticed in respect of such conducted in last year verifications. - (b) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of rupees five crores, in aggregate, from banks on the basis of security of current assets.
 In our opinion, the quarterly returns or statements filed by the Company with such banks are in agreement with the books of accounts of the Company.
 The Company has not been sanctioned any working capital limit from the financial institutions.